 Courses are designed for all skill levels.
 Supplies and tools are included!
 Refreshments and snacks are complimentary.
 Just bring yourself!

-At the end of the Spring Classes, there will be an Art School Exhibition for all students at the Orange Art Gallery.
+At the end of the Fall Art Classes, there will be an Art School Exhibition for all students at the Orange Art Gallery.

 |Where:||Orange Art Gallery, 290 City Centre Ave.